29 Oct What do Palo Santo and CBD Oil have in Common?

 I can also confirm that Milo’s temple suppliers ensure sustainable harvest of the Palo Santo, in conjunction with the local communities and Ecuadorian government, employing local people.

 If you look for Palo Santo UK, Milo’s temple is the one.

-I feel lucky to have had the opportunity to use the high-quality essential oils to create very special Palo Santo scented Handsoaps, which you can buy in his shop!
+I feel lucky to have had the opportunity to use the high-quality essential oils to create very special Palo Santo scented Handsoaps.

 For all readers here – use the coupon code MILOSTEMPLE11 and receive 11% off your next purchase above 11 pounds!